-- 16.11.1 Staff are urged to inform themselves of resources or support mechanisms available within the University to support students who may need assistance with health or wellbeing matters. - 16.11.2 Staff are encouraged to be duly sympathetic to students experiencing health challenges and to promote a healthy work life balance to students. - 16.12 Supervision and research progress - 16.12.1 Where appropriate or relevant, discuss the ownership or assignation of IP rights with students at an early stage in their programme. - 16.12.2 Review and provide guidance in the development of the student's research plan in terms of practicality, timescales, and content. - 16.12.3 Agree the appropriate level of support for the student within reasonable limits and be available for scheduled meetings. - 16.12.4 Be clear in the provision of guidance and instruction. - 16.12.5 Provide timely and constructive feedback on written work, analysis, and progress. - 16.12.6 Provide information on sources of research expertise, institutional administration, policy information, etc. - 16.12.7 Ensure the student understands their obligations in terms of good research practice, ethics, and intellectual property. - 16.12.8 Maintain and develop supervisory skills through continuous professional development and any training required by Graduate Schools. - 16.12.9 Participate in the annual progress review processes with the student and prepare and agree a progress report. - 16.12.10 Refer serious concerns about progress to the Dean of Graduate Studies or relevant Graduate School Board, providing necessary evidence. - 16.12.11 Keep a written record of all meetings where concerns with the student's progress or behaviour are discussed and ensure the student agrees this record. - 16.12.12 Provide effective pastoral care for the student including referral to other sources of support including student advisers, Graduate School staff and others. - 16.12.13 Establish a designated contact at any host institution a student attends on placement and ensure the student is aware of the contact.
+- 16.11.1 Staff are urged to inform themselves of resources or support mechanisms available within the University to support students who may need assistance with health or wellbeing matters. - 16.11.2 Staff are encouraged to be duly sympathetic to students experiencing health challenges and to promote a healthy work life balance to students.

+16.12 Supervision and research progress

+16.12.1 Where appropriate or relevant, discuss the ownership or assignation of IP rights with

+- students at an early stage in their programme. - 16.12.2 Review and provide guidance in the development of the student's research plan in terms of practicality, timescales, and content. - 16.12.3 Agree the appropriate level of support for the student within reasonable limits and be available for scheduled meetings. - 16.12.4 Be clear in the provision of guidance and instruction. - 16.12.5 Provide timely and constructive feedback on written work, analysis, and progress. - 16.12.6 Provide information on sources of research expertise, institutional administration, and policy information etc. - 16.12.7 Ensure the student understands their obligations in terms of good research practice, ethics, and intellectual property. - 16.12.8 Maintain and develop supervisory skills through continuous professional development and any training required by Graduate Schools. - 16.12.9 Participate in the annual progress review processes with the student and prepare and agree a progress report. - 16.12.10 Refer serious concerns about progress to the Dean of Graduate Studies or relevant Graduate School Board, providing necessary evidence. - 16.12.11 Keep a written record of all meetings where concerns with the student's progress or behaviour are discussed and ensure the student agrees this record. - 16.12.12 Provide effective pastoral care for the student including referral to other sources of support including student advisers, Graduate School staff and others within the academic community. - 16.12.13 Establish a designated contact at any host institution a student attends on placement and ensure the student is aware of the contact.

-16.13 International Collaboration / Distance Learning Students (where applicable)
+16.13 Supporting Distance Learning Students (where applicable)

-- 16.13.1 Be prepared for additional time commitments or communication challenges possible when working with a student where face to face meetings are rare. - 16.13.2 Support students to resolve issues related to their distance learning or off campus status through clear communication with relevant administration or support services. - 16.13.3 Raise any issues related to international collaboration, distance learning study, external research or export control compliance to ensure that they adhere to relevant legislation.

-- supervision, or external partners with relevant administration in a timely fashion. - 16.13.4 Ensure that students meet any training requirements. - 16.13.5 Be supportive of students in building their research communities and support networks. - 16.13.6 Ensure that students are advised to review material and seek support about trusted
+- 16.13.1 Be prepared for additional time commitments or communication challenges possible when working with a student where face to face meetings are rare. - 16.13.2 Support students to resolve issues related to their distance learning status through clear communication with relevant administration or support services. - 16.13.3 Raise any issues related to distance learning study, external supervision, or external partners with relevant administration in a timely fashion. - 16.13.4 Ensure that students meet any training requirements. - 16.13.5 Be supportive of students in building their research communities and support networks.